Download & Compatibility

 Plan permissions and storage

-Camera access, local storage, and network reachability all matter more than marketing copy when the workflow becomes real.
+Camera access, local storage, and network reachability all matter when the workflow becomes real.

 Check 4